-- 4.1 Work with governors and senior colleagues to recruit and retain staff of the highest quality. - 4.2 Make arrangements for the security and effective supervision of the school buildings, their contents and the grounds. - 4.3 Set appropriate priorities for expenditure, allocation of funds and effective administration and control. - 4.4 Manage and organise the accommodation efficiently and effectively to ensure it meets the needs of the curriculum, community use and health and safety regulations. - 4.5 Work with colleagues to deploy and develop all staff effectively in order to maintain and improve the quality of education provided. - 4.6 Manage, monitor and review the range, quality and use of all available resources in order to improve the quality of education, improve pupils' achievements, ensure efficiency and secure value for money.
+- 4.1 Work with governors and senior colleagues to recruit and retain staff of the highest quality. - 4.2 Make arrangements for the security and effective supervision of the school buildings, their contents and the grounds. - 4.3 Set appropriate priorities for expenditure, allocation of funds and effective administration and control. - 4.4 Manage and organise the accommodation efficiently and effectively to ensure it meets the needs of the curriculum, community use and health and safety regulations. - 4.5 Work with colleagues to deploy and develop all staff effectively in order to maintain and improve the quality of education provided. - 4.6 Manage, monitor and review the range, quality and use of all available resources in order to improve the quality of education, improve pupils' achievements, ensure efficiency and secure value for money in school and the additional resource provisions.